scook12/starfire/README.md

 Moreover, the principle of separating the data layer logic of equivalency from the component API is the important thing: you can write reactive logic that's re-usable across applications, components, and services in a framework-abstract way.

 That all comes from Starbeam.
-Starfire just provides a framework that hooks into the Starbeam API to generate UI responses to changes in your reactive data.
+Starfire just provides a framework that hooks into the Starbeam API to trigger updates to your UI whenever you change your reactive data.

 ## Known issues and limitations